How do I find answers to questions about the insurance the University offers students?

 Can I speak with a nurse on the phone about a health concern to determine whether I should make an appointment to come in?

-We offer the ability to speak to a member of our nursing staff by calling (202) 687.2200, choosing option #4 and providing the requested information.
+For non-urgent medical issues, we offer the ability to speak to a member of our nursing staff by calling (202) 687.2200, choosing option #4 and providing the requested information.